In Depth: Muscles

 The external oblique muscles run diagonally down and in from the lower ribs to the pelvis.
 They allow you to bend sideways and rotate your torso.

 The latissimus dorsi muscle is the widest and most powerful back muscle.
 It extends from the upper arm bone to the hip bone and joins the abdominal and pectoral muscles.
-It helps with forced respiration by raising and lowering the ribs.
+It helps with forced breathing by raising and lowering the ribs.

 The longissimus is an important muscle that helps you to keep your head up and bend it to the side.

 The muscles that pull the legs together, such as those needed when riding a horse, are the adductor muscles of the hip.
-They begin at the pelvis and attach to the femur.
+They originate at the pelvis and attach to the femur.
 They are the adductor longus, adductor magnus, adductor minimus, and adductor brevis.
 When these muscles are strained during physical activity, the injury is commonly referred to as a “groin pull.”

 Other important abdominal muscles include: